Skip to content

 • Not a wrapper around a single model or provider

-• Not a toy/demo -- designed for real, production-quality output
+• Not a toy/demo: designed for real, production-quality output

-How to read the design specification
+How to read the design specification (important)

 Configuration Philosophy

-The framework follows progressive disclosure -- users only configure what they need:
+The framework follows progressive disclosure: users only configure what they need.

-1. Templates handle 90% of users -- pick a template, override 2-3 values, go
+1. Templates handle 90% of users: pick a template, override 2-3 values, go

-2. Minimal config for custom setups -- everything has sensible defaults
+2. Minimal config for custom setups: everything has sensible defaults

-3. Full config for power users -- every knob exposed but none required
+3. Full config for power users: every knob exposed but none required

 Minimal custom company (all other settings use defaults):